odpi/egeria/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->
 ---
-name: Bug report
+name: Bug
-about: Create a report to help us improve
+about: Report a bug with Egeria
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---